IvanBeeT/rag-research-assistant/README.md

 A fully local RAG chatbot for querying ML and AI research papers.
 Upload a PDF, ask questions about it, and get answers that are grounded in the actual content of the paper with citations showing exactly where the information came from.

-Nothing leaves your machine.
-No API keys, no cloud services.

 ![Research Assistant UI](docs/Screenshot.png)

 ## How it works